 |Old VDR||New VDR|

 Note: People who were either not enrolled in a PHO or deceased, as at 31 December of the relevant year, have been excluded.

-It is important to note that numbers produced by the algorithm in the old VDR are now obsolete and should not be used nor compared to the numbers produced by the algorithm in the new VDR.
-From now onwards, please use the numbers published here or request updated numbers or datasets from firstname.lastname@example.org.
+It is important to note that numbers produced by the algorithm in the old VDR are now obsolete and should not be used, nor compared to the numbers produced by the new VDR algorithm.
+From now onwards, please use the numbers published here or request updated numbers or datasets email@example.com.